-You must be a registered charity and a Governance & Leadership subscriber to receive this offer
+You must be a registered charity and a Governance & Leadership subscriber to receive this offer u

+art A

-Part A 9.55am Log in to ensure prompt start at 10am 10.15am Brief Introductions The changing environment in which trustees and charities have to operate Ensuring a deep understanding by Chair and CEO of the fundamentals of governance.
+9.55am Log in to ensure prompt start at 10am

+10.15am Brief Introductions The changing environment in which trustees and charities have to operate Ensuring a deep understanding by Chair and CEO of the fundamentals of governance.
 Role and expectations of chairs • the chair's leadership role • what the chair cannot do - limitations on the chair's role • respecting the collective authority and responsibility of trustees Ensuring boards fulfil their governance role: • Trustees' role and the chair's and CEO's relationship with trustees • Success and failure of organisations - the link with governance • Two different models of governance and what each has to offer.
-The three key strands of governance: corporate/fiduciary; strategic and impact.
-Making informed decisions: • Ensuring the board gets the information it needs for good governance. • When too much detail is dangerous - when detail could be important • What should be in a CEO's report to the board • What constitutes a good proposal to the board • Basic rules for board papers • The chair's and CEO's role in quality controlling board papers Making sure your board is addressing the right issues • Why well-crafted agendas are so important.

-responsibilities, and stick to their governance role
+The three key strands of governance:

+Making informed decisions: Ensuring the board gets the information it needs for good governance.
+When too much detail is dangerous - when detail could be important What should be in a CEO's report to the board What constitutes a good proposal to the board Basic rules for board papers The chair's and CEO's role in quality controlling board papers Making sure your board is addressing the right issues Why well-crafted agendas are so important.
+Why planning is vital to help boards fulfil their duties and responsibilities, and stick to their governance role

+2.00pm End